czcorpus/ictools/README.md

 ictools -line-buffer 250000 -registry-path /var/local/corpora/registry import ....etc...
 ```

-In case you do not want a result file to be compressed, use *no-compress* arg:
+In case you do not want a result file to be compressed, use *no-compress* arg.
+Normally, you
+don't need this:

 ```bash
 ictools -no-compress ....etc....